-In this Mintos review I share my personal opinion and why I think it’s a must have and the best P2P lending platform for beginners.
-You will also find my results after 6 months of investing and a 1% cash back link at the bottom.
+In this Mintos review, I share my personal opinion and why I think it’s a must-have and the top P2P lending platform for beginners.
+You will also find my results after 10 months of investing and a 1%

 Mintos is a European leading Fintech financial company which offers a global loans marketplace that lets you invest in loans from various loan originators.
 In other words, is the meeting point between lenders and loan originators.
 The last use Mintos as a tool to raise capital for their

 Retail and institutional investors can invest in fractions of loans originated across different continents and loan types, offering the opportunity to invest in mortgage loans, personal loans, short-term loans, car loans, invoice financing, agricultural loan, pawnbroking loan and small business loans.

 The platform was launched in 2015 and has grown exponentially since then, becoming the world’s largest marketplace of its kind.
 Altfi has rewarded Mintos several times during these years.